Become an Advocate: Join Our Community Advisory Board

 How often do you meet and where?
 We have four scheduled meetings per year (typically in January, April, July, and October) hosted virtually on Zoom.
 Materials are provided via Google Drive.

 How much time should I expect to commit?
-Roughly 10-12 hours per quarter, including a one-hour meeting, pre-reads, and optional projects/activities.
+It varies per quarter, but typically includes a one-hour meeting, pre-reads, and optional projects/activities.

 What are some examples of what members do?
-They seek out scholarship sponsors, provide campaign feedback, connect with stakeholders, champion fundraising efforts, and vote on annual priorities, among other responsibilities.
+They seek out grants and sponsors, provide campaign feedback, connect with stakeholders, champion fundraising efforts, and vote on annual priorities, among other responsibilities.

 What happens after I apply?
-We'll schedule a 15-minute virtual chat to learn more about your interests before we make a final choice.
+We'll schedule a 15-minute virtual chat to learn more about your interests before we determine next steps.

 Ready to apply?
-Complete our brief application, and we’ll follow up within two weeks.
+Complete our brief application below, and we’ll follow up within two weeks.

 • Your voice will be heard